wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 The UML above maps out all the classes in the application tier.
 GameLobby contains a list of Games.
 It can add games, remove games, or check if a player is playing a game.
 Game objects contain the two Players currently playing, as well as each player's own board.
 A Game can make a Game given two players, switch the active player (player whose turn it is), and end.
 All games have Players, and the PlayerLobby contains all Players.
 The PlayerLobby can sign Players in, get the number of Players, check if Players are signed in and remove them.
 Lastly, Message objects contain messages for the user.
 They can be in the form of an info message or an error message.

+It is important to note that Game must be rendered in two different ways (two players, two boards).
+This is not only makes things more complicated but also lowers cohesion.
+A solution is two reduce the knowledge of the Board and Game classes so that only one "Game" needs to be rendered (two players, one board).
+This can be achieved easily since there is already a BoardView class.
+The post-construction setters also need to be removed and replaced with a single constructor.
+There is no need for the apply methods since players and boards for a Game never change.

+The Game class also hurts coupling by having interior knowledge of lower level classes (i.e Player).
+A solution to this would be to add a PlayerLobby attribute to Game rather than ones from Player.
+GameLobby on the other hand should contain a HashMap of Games rather than Players to simplify logic elsewhere.

+Although it was not included before, Game is represented in the model as it is a domain concept.

+The last problem with Game is with the equals() method, which compares only the two players.
+It should be extended to compare any two players so that it still works if the same two players play another game.
+The hashCode() method would need to be rewritten as well.

 ## Sub-systems